mayetapia/ontosyll/README.md

 The documentation of OntoSyllabus is available in [this link.](https://jachicaiza.github.io/ontologyDoc/)

 ## OntoSyllabus OWL and RDF files
-The OWL and RDF files of OntoSyllabus is available here [this link.](https://github.com/mayetapia/ontosyllabus/tree/master/Ontology)
+The OWL and RDF files of OntoSyllabus is available [here.](https://github.com/mayetapia/ontosyllabus/tree/master/Ontology)